 a.
 Many have sat in silence to the recent killing of George Floyd, a black man, at the hands of 4 white police officers.
 Where were the cries of Micah, Jeremiah, Amos, and others against this brutality and cruelty before the world from America’s pulpits?
 These injustices without accountability have gone on too long!

 1) Thank God for our youth.
-The youth of America, in and out of the church, have been stirred up in their hearts against the wickedness and corruption in all levels of government throughout America.
+The youth of America, in and out of the church, have been stirred up in their hearts against the wickedness and corruption in all levels of government and businesses throughout America.

 2) They have come from all walks of life, from all races, religions, and social classes, to protest injustice and demand justice for all Americans.

-3) Police officers' badges must return to being a sign of their resolve to “protect and serve” all the people of their communities where they have been appointed.
+3) Police officers' badges must return to being a sign of their resolve to “protect and serve” all the people of their communities.
+For decades, they have symbolized brutality, beatings, and murder to some of its citizens.

-4) For decades, they have symbolized brutality, beatings, and murder to some of its citizens.
-Why are so many sitting silently and turning their faces away from what is destroying the very foundations of America?
+4) Why are so many sitting silently and turning their faces away from the evil destroying America?
+Have they,

 5) There have been studies to provide solutions to these problems.
 We must review several terms our psychologists and sociologists use to understand why.
 The first is “systemic racism.”
-Please, observe,
+Please observe,

 c.
 Systemic Racism.
 It has been defined as: “The oppression of a racial group to the advantage of another as perpetuated by inequity within interconnected systems (such as political, economic, and social systems).
 Merriam-Webster Dictionary “Systemic Racism.”
 This evil continues because the white clergy and ministers across America do not speak out against it.
 I adjure you in the name of the Lord: to speak out against this ungodliness.
 Still, another is “white silence.”
 These are not my words; they come from our psychologists.